Limit shape and height fluctuations of random perfect matchings on square-hexagon lattices: Combinatorics

 The convergence condition (2) implies that the empirical measures

 converge to the same measure.
 Thus by Lemma~\ref{lgz}, the renormalized logarithms of matrix integrals, and hence Schur functions, converge and have the same limit. \end{proof}

 Here are the two lemmas needed to conclude the proof of the previous proposition.
-The first one represents the Schur function as an matrix integral over the unitary group, the Harish-Chandra-Itzykson-Zuber integral: \begin{lemma}[\cite{hc,iz}] Let $\lambda\in \GT_N^{+}$ be a non-negative signature, and let $B$ be an $N\times N$ diagonal matrix given by
+The first one represents the Schur function as a matrix integral over the unitary group, the so-called Harish--Chandra--Itzykson--Zuber integral: \begin{lemma}[\cite{hc,iz}] Let $\lambda\in \GT_N^{+}$ be a non-negative signature, and let $B$ be an $N\times N$ diagonal matrix given by

 Let $(a_1,a_2,\ldots,a_N)\in \CC^N$, and let $A$ be an $N\times N$ diagonal matrix given by

 Then,

 where $dU$ is the Haar probability measure on the unitary group $U(N)$. \end{lemma}